|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Using a mix of red and golden beets gives the salad a nice visual contrast, and many people find the golden beets to be a bit sweeter than the earthier-tasting red beets.
-So there's a gustatory contrast as well.
+Using a mix of red and golden beets gives the salad a nice visual contrast.
+In addition, many people find the golden beets to be a bit sweeter than the earthier-tasting red beets, so there's a gustatory contrast as well.

 - 1 bunch red beets